 During the winter, however, the temperature drops far enough to cause the lakes to freeze over, and snow is not infrequent.
 The lakes are divided into two sections, upper and lower lakes.
 The more impressive are the upper lakes—they are surrounded by dense forest and are linked together by large waterfalls.
 Visitors are allowed closer looks at the lakes and waterfalls from wooden walkways that have been built to preserve the natural aspect of the park.

-The lakes are especially known for their richness of color, which depending on the mineral contents of the water, the microorganisms that live there and the direction of the sun’s rays, can vary from opal green to blue or even grey.
-Another Croatian tourist destination that has been attracting tourist from everywhere is the palace of 3rd century Roman emperor Diocletian.
+The lakes are especially known for their richness of color, which depending on the mineral contents of the water, the microorganisms that live there and the direction of the sun’s rays can vary from opal green to blue or even grey.
+Another Croatian tourist destination that has been attracting tourists from everywhere in the palace of the 3rd-century Roman emperor Diocletian.
 It was built on the bay of Aspalathos, which today is the city of Split.
-The palace is one of the best preserved examples of Roman architecture in the world.
+The palace is one of the best-preserved examples of Roman architecture in the world.

 Limestone of the highest quality, imported from the island of Brac, was used for its construction.
 Egyptian granite columns and sphinxes were also imported and used as decoration.
 The shape of the palace is rectangular, with gates in every side and large towers in the four corners.
-There are two main streets separating the palace in four different sections.
+Two main streets are separating the palace in four different sections.
 The southern section was reserved for the use of the emperor, while the northern one was where the servants and guards resided.

-is a city on the southern Croatian coast of the Adriatic Sea.
+Dubrovnik is a city on the southern Croatian coast of the Adriatic Sea.
 It is the world’s greatest fortified city.
 The old city is fully enclosed within massive stone walls which stretch for 1,940 meters.
-The walls are up to 25 meters high, and in places even 6 metres thick, especially in those places most important to the defence of the city.
+The walls are up to 25 meters high, and in places even 6 meters thick, especially in those places most important to the defense of the city.
 There are five fortresses in the old city, three of which are part of the surrounding wall.